 Here’s where things get difficult.
-These are very hard chilies to source.
+These are very hard chilies to find fresh or dried.
 You can buy cheiro roxa seeds online and grow them yourself for your garden or edible landscaping project.
-But finding them for sale fresh (and even dried) is a much harder job.
-Consider local chili pepper farms and farmers markets as a start.
+But finding them for sale is a much harder job.
+Consider local chili pepper farms and farmers’ markets as a start.

 If you’re one for growing hot peppers and love edible landscaping, though, pick up those seeds and give this pepper the shot it deserves.
 They really are distinct among ornamental pepper options – uniquely colorful and surprisingly tasty.